telerik/kendo-ui-core/docs/controls/editors/upload/modes.md

     <input name="photos[]" id="photos" type="file" />

-**Step 2.** Initialize the Upload and configure asynchronous upload end-points.
+**Step 2.** Initialize the Upload and configure the asynchronous upload end-points.
+The array syntax for the field name is used to hint the upload handler to treat `"photos"` as an array.

 ###### Example